 - Click on the New Prospecting Campaign at the bottom of the list

-Qualifiers are a great way to filter out the prospects that might not be worth pursuing, and to pinpoint the ones that have potential, based on certain criteria.
-Once the acceptable criteria has been identified (eg. industry type, big enough budget, territory), you can create them and add them to your prospecting campaign as questions to be asked when prospecting.
+Qualifiers are a great way to filter out the prospects that might not be worth pursuing and to pinpoint the ones that have potential, based on certain criteria (eg. industry type, budget, pain points, etc).
+Once you have determined what your ideal customer should look like, you can build your qualifying questions and add them to the Prospecting Campaign, to be answered during the course of the prospect life cycle.
+These Qualifiers then guide your team on whether to convert or disqualify the prospect, based on the answers to those questions.

 - Choose a custom field to base this question on.
 A custom field is a list in Membrain that contains information about a certain subject.